Booklets

 It is generally believed that this undermined his health and he continued to seek a less rigorous climate.
 As it was, he moved southward to Natchez, Mississippi in 1824 after four years in Illinois.
 Not much data has arisen about his stay in Mississippi except his acceptance of an appointment as the United States Consul to Campeche, Mexico.
 It could have arisen from a visit to Cuba in 1826.
 From page 17 of the 25th Congress, 2nd Session, House Report 56, February 17, 1838, "Our first acquaintance with the Doctor (Perrine) commenced in the island of Cuba, to which he was driven by sickness, and by business, in the spring of 1826.
 He was then expatiating [in lengthy writing] on the advantages to be derived from the introduction of tropical plants to the industry of our free institutions, and the facility with which it could be accomplished, in consequence of the proximity."

-The consular appointment was made by President John Quincy Adams in January of 1827.
+From this we learn that he had an early interest in tropical plants and an apparent desire to be in a warm climate.- PERRINE, THE U.S. CONSUL - The consular appointment was made by President John Quincy Adams in January of 1827.
 His first and only son, Henry Perrine Jr. was born three months later on March 20, 1827 in Sodus, New York.
 Evidently Dr. Perrine delayed his reporting date until his first son could be born.
 The family remained in New York during his absence.
 In a later letter to a Dr. Ezekiel Johnson asking, "Do me a favor to tell me what sum of money I should have probably gained since my arrival here (Mexico) in June, 1827, if I had dedicated myself exclusively to the interested exercise of my profession, instead of generally practicing it gratuitously with hope of promoting the usefulness of this consulate, and my inquiries after plants suitable for the United States."
 Dr. Johnson's answer was "ten or twelve thousand dollars.”
 In another letter Dr. Perrine commented, “As the income of this office (Consul) does not furnish a third of the sum required for the economical subsistence of a single person. . .”

 At the insistence of President John Adams, Secretary of the Treasury, Richard Rush circulated a letter on September 6, 1827 to all consulate officers to procure foreign plants of known, or probable utility, for the cultivation in the United States.
 Details of this request are contained in Report Number 564 of the 25th Congress.
 This concept appealed strongly to the new Campeche Consul and he began a large collection of Mexican seeds and plants which he thought beneficial to his homeland.
 He flooded the Senate, House of Representatives, Departments of Treasury, Army and Navy with detailed reports on botanical data, especially those producing durable fibers.